 Rooftops are particularly appealing to gulls, they are free of predators and offer a great vantage point to locate food.
 When Bristol’s £430 million Southmead Hospital was completed in May 2014, it didn’t take long for the gulls to move in.

 Not only is it the tallest building in the area, it also offered a variety of flat roofed areas – a particular preference for nesting Lesser Black Backed Gulls.
 All-in-all it was the perfect des-res for gulls and they swiftly established a presence.
 Unfortunately, the new neighbours soon came to exhibit some decidedly anti-social tendencies.

 Gull populations have been in recovery since they were granted protected status by the Wildlife and Countryside Act of 1981, which makes it illegal to kill or injure a bird, or to move or destroy an active nest.
 Gulls are moving inland and rooftop nesting has quadrupled across the UK over the past 15 years.
 Gull behaviours and lifecycle mean they can become a recurring problem in many locations.
 The birds have adapted to scavenge from business premises, landfill sites and waste bins.
 A nesting site in close proximity to humans brings with it numerous hazards, and so-called urban gulls are becoming a nuisance bird across many parts of the country.

-NBC Environment were called in to prevent any further damage to the Southmead Hospital building and to disperse the birds.
+The Bristol team from, NBC Environment were called in to prevent any further damage to the Southmead Hospital building and to disperse the birds.